 Little Andaman lighthouse makes for a worthwhile excursion.
 200 spiral steps lead to magnificent views over the coastline and forest.
 A motorcycle is the easiest way to get to the lighthouse – although a bicycle or an auto-rickshaw ride followed by an hour long walk down a deserted beach is an equally enticing option.

 Baratang Islands is 100 Kms by road from Port Blair – between south and middle Andaman.
-A visit to the Baratang Island brings forth the tropical side of the Andamans.
+A visit to the Baratang Island brings forth the tropical side of the Andaman Nicobar Islands.
 Mangroves, birds, caves, trekking, and local tribes.
 Exploring areas like the Limestone caves does require the permission of the Forest Department at Baratang.

 6) The Great Nicobar Biosphere Reserve